 The following forms must be completed in full and submitted to the Licensing Authority with the relevant fee:

 The application must include two passport type photographs and the applicant's DVLA licence.
 A maximum of six penalty points are permitted upon first application.

 The medical form must be signed by the applicant's own GP.
 There will be a charge by the GP for this medical examination as to the applicant's fitness to hold a hackney or private hire driving licence.
 Persons who hold a current LGV or PCV driving licence will be required to submit to a medical every three years in line with every other applicant.
 At 70 years of age the medical requirement will be an annual event.

-From 1 April 2008 all new applicants must pass Eden District Council's Knowledge Test.
+All new applicants must pass Eden District Council's Knowledge Test.
 Arrangements to take the test should be made with the Licensing Team - this can be done at the same time as the criminal records check.
 The written test, which applicants will be given 30 minutes to complete, consists of five parts: (i) locations and premises; (ii) villages; (iii) routes; (iv) rules and regulations; (v) fares and meter.
 Applicants to drive private hire vehicles will only be required to take part (iv) of the test.

 Disclosure and Barring Service (DBS) Check

 The applicant will be required to obtain an enhanced DBS check from the Disclosure and Barring Service.
 This check, along with a self declaration, is mandatory for all new drivers and every three years on renewal of licence.
 In the intervening years, a statutory declaration, completed in the presence of a Commissioner of Oaths or a Solicitor, must be provided when renewing the licence.
 DBS application forms, together with guidance notes, may be obtained by calling the Licensing Team.